 Don’t feel pressure from friends or boyfriends.
 Coming out is a personal decision and YOU know yourself and your situation the best out of anyone in the world.
 When you are finally ready then the next step is to pick a good time to come out to them.

-If you are living with your parents it can make coming out to them a bit more risky.
+If you are living with your parents it can make coming out to them a bit riskier.
 You need to think about their potential reaction and if you are at risk of having no place to live, especially if things go sour.
-So if you are still dependent on them you need to do more to read the air more and make a good judgment to protect your well being.
+So if you are still dependent on them you need to do more to read the air more and make a good judgment to protect your well-being.
 (Check out: When You Shouldn’t Come out of the Closet).